ADACS-Australia/swinburne-rc-docs/docs/automation.md

     ansible_ssh_common_args: -o StrictHostKeyChecking=no
 ```

-Run the playbook, using the inventory you created, and watch ansible do it's magic.
+Run the playbook, using the inventory you created, and watch ansible do its magic.
 ``` console
 $ ansible-playbook -i my_inventory.yml my_playbook.yml